Considerations in Purchasing, Framing, and Shipping Pastels

 In offering work for sale on this website, I have made some decisions to maximize the likelihood that your painting will arrive looking as it did when it was taken off the easel, and that you will be able to hang a piece of original art that you love at an affordable price.
 Here are my decisions and my thinking:

 I wanted to offer you the option of choosing a frame within your budget and taste, but did not want to risk shipping unprotected unframed work.
 Related to this desire to offer the opportunity to frame your own work is the fact that shipping artwork, especially at larger sizes, is extremely expensive because of the packaging, special handling, and weight.
-I therefore decided, for most smaller paintings, to offer work that is unframed, but that has been fully prepared for placing in a frame using the passe-partout method, described and pictured below.
+I therefore decided, for many smaller paintings, to offer work that is unframed, but that has been fully prepared for placing in a frame using the classic passe-partout method, described and pictured below.
 This means that much of the labor--and cost--of framing has been taken care of, as well as much of the cost and risk of shipping.

 I want you to feel confident that you can purchase art online without worry that something might not be as expected, or might not work in your space.
 You can return any painting for a refund or exchange in the condition in which it was sent.